MSAN Frequently Asked Questions

 Q: Is there an early admission deadline?

 A: Yes.
 We review the existing pool of completed applications during the first week of December each year.
-A limited number of seats in the each cohort will be reserved for students who apply early, successfully complete our interview process, are admitted, and place a deposit in a timely fashion.
+A limited number of seats in each cohort will be reserved for students who apply early, successfully complete our interview process, are admitted, and place a deposit in a timely fashion.

 Q: Are admission decisions made on a rolling basis?